Cdsspnks96/microservice-media-system/README.md

-# ENG2-media-system
+# Microservice-media-system
 ## Overview
-This is a simple media service designed for the purpose of the MEng Engineering2 module.
+This is a simple media service designed for the purpose of a university module.
 Users can post videos and like/dislike them, and these events will drive trending hashtags and subscription lists.

 ## Prerequisites for use